 See Your Vet

 If steps like fasting, a bland diet, and probiotics don’t have a positive effect on your dog’s diarrhea, it’s time to see your vet.
-It’s possible that a serious medical condition — disease, infection, ingestion of a foreign object — is the cause of your dog’s loose bowel movements.
+It’s possible that something else is the cause of your dog’s loose bowel movements.